cloudspannerecosystem/autoscaler/README.md

 ## Overview

-The Autoscaler tool for Cloud Spanner is a companion tool to Cloud Spanner that allows you to automatically increase or reduce the number of nodes in one or more Spanner instances, based on their utilization.
+The Autoscaler tool for Cloud Spanner is a companion tool to Cloud Spanner that allows you to automatically increase or reduce the number of nodes or processing units in one or more Spanner instances, based on their utilization.

-When you create a [Cloud Spanner instance][spanner-instance], you choose the number of nodes that provide compute resources for the instance.
-As the instance's workload changes, Cloud Spanner does *not* automatically adjust the number of nodes in the instance.
+When you create a [Cloud Spanner instance][spanner-instance], you choose the number of nodes or processing units that provide compute resources for the instance.
+As the instance's workload changes, Cloud Spanner does *not* automatically adjust the number of nodes or processing units in the instance.

-The Autoscaler monitors your instances and automatically adds or removes nodes to ensure that they stay within the [recommended maximums for CPU utilization][spanner-max-cpu] and the [recommended limit for storage per node][spanner-max-storage], plus or minus an [allowed margin](poller/README.md#margins).
+The Autoscaler monitors your instances and automatically adds or removes compute capacity to ensure that they stay within the [recommended maximums for CPU utilization][spanner-max-cpu] and the [recommended limit for storage per node][spanner-max-storage], plus or minus an [allowed margin](poller/README.md#margins).
 Note that the recommended thresholds